Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 ![download](images//download.jpeg)

 **Note**: Once downloaded, install the IDE and ensure that you enable most (if not all) of the options, including the drivers.

 ### Step 2: Get the Sensything COM Port Number
-Next, youll need to connect the Sensything board to the computer.
+Next, you'll need to connect the Sensything board to the computer.
 This is done via a USB connection.
 When the Sensything is connected, the operating system should recognize the board as a generic COM port.
 The easiest way to do this is to type device manager into Windows Search and select Device Manager when it shows.

 ![device manager](images//device manager.jpeg)

-In the Device Manager window, look for a device under �Ports (COM & LPT), and chances are the Arduino will be the only device on the list
+In the Device Manager window, look for a device under Ports (COM & LPT), and chances are the Arduino will be the only device on the list

 ### Step 3: Configure the IDE
 Now that we have determined the COM port that the Arduino is on, it's time to load the Arduino IDE and configure it to use the same device and port.You have to install the esp32 platform   in the arduino IDE to find esp32 board in board manager.For installing esp32 platform follow up th link: https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md .You can start by loading the IDE.
 When it is loaded, navigate to Tools > Board > Esp32 dev module.

 ![IDE](images//IDE.jpeg)

 Next, you must tell the IDE which COM port the Sensything is on.
 To do this, navigate to Tools > Port > COM51.
 Obviously, if your Sensything is on a different port, select that port instead.

 ![selecting port](images//selecting port.jpeg)

 ### Step 4: Writing my first code to Sensything
 A header file is generally used to define all the functions, variables and constants contained in any function library that you might want to use, define the pin number of ads1220 Chip select and DRDY.